cynicastic/scribe/README.md

-# ~ scribe ~ Entware syslog-ng and logrotate installer for AsusWRT-Merlin
+# ~ scribe ~ Entware syslog-ng and logrotate installer for Asuswrt-Merlin

 Completing this README is obviously on my ToDo list ...